storesafe/cordova-sqlcipher-adapter/README.md

 # Cordova/PhoneGap SQLCipher adapter plugin

-Native interface to sqlcipher in a Cordova/PhoneGap plugin for Android, iOS, macOS, ~~and _Windows_,~~ with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).
+Native interface to sqlcipher in a Cordova/PhoneGap plugin for Android, iOS, macOS, ~~and Windows TBD,~~ with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

-License terms for Android and _DISABLED (unsupported)_ Windows platform versions: MIT or Apache 2.0
+License terms for Android and DISABLED (unsupported) Windows platform versions: MIT or Apache 2.0

 License terms for iOS/macOS platform version: MIT only